Baphomet42/Data-Packs/README.md

 + Datapacks are placed into a specific Minecraft world and only function within that world
 + Download one or more datapacks from `zipped datapacks`
     + The zip files in `zipped datapacks` are more stable versions and marked with a version number
-    + The folders in `datapacks` are the latest version, but may be unstable and contain bugs
+    + The folders in `datapacks` are the latest dev version, but may be unstable and contain bugs
     + Only use the packs in the correct Minecraft version
 + Place any number of datapacks into `.minecraft/saves/<World Name Here>/datapacks`
     + The final path should look something like `.minecraft/saves/New World/datapacks/Portal`